 [[ $log_entry == *"ERROR"* ]] && echo "Alert: An error was found!"

-Using an empty IFS value and the -r flag preserves each log entry exactly as written while the loop monitors logs dynamically.
+Using an empty IFS value and the -r flag preserves each log entry exactly as written while process substitution keeps the loop in the current shell.
 To refine your log analysis further, you can combine read with the grep command to filter specific patterns before processing each line.

 Troubleshooting Common Issues